ldutoit/2020-spring-school-GBS/sessions/reference_assembly.md

 refmap_map.pl has less options since the mapping take care of many of the steps from `denovo_map.pl` such as the creation of loci for each individuals before a comparison of all loci across all individuals.
 Use the [online help] (https://catchenlab.life.illinois.edu/stacks/comp/ref_map.php) to build your refmap command.

-• Like in the previous exercise, ask for 6 threads
+• Unlike in the previous exercise, ask for 2 threads

 • Specify the path to the output folder `output_refmap/`